techidaily/site-facebook/source/_posts/block-unsolicited-general-member-postings.md

 ## Why You Should Turn Off @everyone Tags on Facebook

  The @everyone feature is popular with Facebook groups because it allows admins to alert members of important news or events.
-It's also helpful when admins want to[start a discussion with everyone in a Facebook group](https://www.makeuseof.com/how-to-mention-all-members-facebook-group/) .
+It's also helpful when admins want to [start a discussion with everyone in a Facebook group](https://www.makeuseof.com/how-to-mention-all-members-facebook-group/) .

  However, this feature can be abused by some admins.
 It can be used to send out unsolicited notifications, which can be disruptive and even spammy if done too often.